-- 1. Interpret teacher-provided solution requirements and designs and apply a range of functions and techniques using a programming language to develop and test working software modules. - 2.
-Analyse and document a need or opportunity, justify the use of an appropriate development model, formulate a project plan, generate alternative design ideas and represent the preferred solution design for creating a software solution.
+- 1. Interpret teacher-provided solution requirements and designs and use appropriate features of an object-oriented programming language to develop working software modules. - 2.
+Document a problem, need or opportunity, formulate a project plan, document an analysis, and generate design ideas and a preferred design for creating a software solution.